 The good public transport in Guangzhou means that owning a car is often unnecessary.
 However, it is possible to rent a car with a driver, a common practice in China.

 Bicycles and scooters in Guangzhou

 Scooters, including electric motorbikes, are a cheap and popular method of getting around Guangzhou and are even available in some supermarkets.
 They can, however, be dangerous in Guangzhou’s chaotic traffic and are banned from the city centre along with motorcycles.

 Unfortunately, cycling infrastructure in the city is lacking and the number of cyclists has dropped over the years.
 Bicycles are often unsuitable for longer distances since they are not allowed on major roads, and cannot be ridden in the tunnels beneath the river or on bridges.
 E-bikes have also been banned from certain downtown areas in Guangzhou.

 Boats in Guangzhou

-The Pearl River, also known as Zhujiang River, flows throughout the city and offers a novel way of getting around.
+The Pearl River, also known as Zhujiang River, flows through the city and offers a novel way of getting around.
 There are a number of ports and ferry terminals in Guangzhou that expats can take and travel to Hong Kong, including Nansha Passenger Port and Lianhuashan Passenger Terminal.